adgellida/ubunsys/README.md

 Be careful!
 The initial versions have a lot of bugs and disabled functions for a reason.

-If you want to help on this dev, please contact me.
+If you want to help with development on this software, please contact me.

-If you need help with compiling and packaging I have basic knowhow, ask me.
+If you need help with compiling and packaging I have basic knowhow, feel free to ask me.

 I'm not a senior programmer, nor junior.
 I program as a hobby.
 So I'm not following professional coding practices.